lopezdsr/sql-query/sqlref/timeseries_functions_artifact.md

 **TS_TRS_DEFAULT_STARTTIME(String)**
 Output: TRS
 Creates a TRS that determines the granularity and start time of a time series.
 - The parameter specifies the granularity of the TRS.
-It can be specified using any of the formats accepted by the Java [parse function of the Duration class](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence-).
+It can be specified by using any of the formats that are accepted by the Java [parse function of the Duration class](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence-).
 - The start time is '1970-01-01T00:00:00'.

 **TS_WITH_TRS(*TimeSeries*, TRS)**